 Sant'Anna is partnered with Piano Sociale di Zona dell'Ambito Territoriale Napoli 33, a social cooperative that manages an intergrated system of social services for the communities of the Sorrento Peninsula.
 Opportunities include: retirement homes, diverse-ability centers, student/youth centers, environmental/agricultural organizations, abuse shelters, and others.

-Sant'Anna is also partneres with L.E.S.S.
+Sant'Anna is also partners with L.E.S.S.
 Onlus , an Association based in Naples that works against all forms of discriminations and protects women and people victims of sex trafficking.

-- Social Enterprise works every day against all forms of discrimination and promote social inclusion services for migrants, people victims of sex trafficking and refugees.
+LESS Onlus Association: A social enterprise that works every day against all forms of discrimination and promotes social inclusion services for migrants, victims of sex trafficking, and refugees.

-The Association is active in Naples and it aims at taking action against the exclusion and social marginalisation, to promote active citizenship and full recognition of migrant identity.
-It promotes and carries out educational activities and over the years has created numerous partnerships with other private social organisations and migrant communities in the Naples area, creating a network support to the integration.
+The Association is active in Naples and it aims at taking action against the exclusion and social marginalization from which migrants often suffer.
+As part of their mission, L.E.S.S. promotes active citizenship and full recognition of migrant identity through different channels.
+L.E.S.S. recognizes the correlation between migration and the freedom of movement, and the economic, social, and cultural development of an individual.
+It promotes and carries out educational activities, and over the years, has created numerous partnerships with other private social organizations and migrant communities in the Naples area, creating a strong network to support facilitate integration.

-for Naples citizens on the field of migrants, refugees, victims of human trafficking (both women and minors) ;
+Awareness projects for Naples citizens on the field of migrants, refugees, victims of human trafficking (both women and minors)

-aimed at the social inclusion, especially for underpriviledged or with special needs people, through professional training paths;
+Professional training aimed at the social inclusion, especially for underprivileged people with special needs

-, that is help and assistance on communication, reasearch, projects creation, daily activities assistance, revision of promotional material in english (both online and hard copies), and in the laboratories.
+NGO support, that is help and assistance on communication, research, projects creation, daily activities assistance, revision of promotional material in English (both online and hard copies), and in the laboratories.